 - Opt Out: "Hey, I've been turned into a cow.
 Can I go home?"
 "You're excused.
 Anyone else?"
 "No, no, we're good."

 - Overly Long Gag:Tipo: [to Yzma] I don't believe you're really my great-aunt.
 You're more like my great-great-great—

 [cut to another scene, then later back to Tipo and Yzma]

 - Ow, My Body Part! / Staircase Tumble: Kronk combines these at one point: "Back!
 Elbow!
 Shoulder!"

-- Parental Abandonment: No mention whatsoever is ever made to Kuzco's parents, presumably the previous rulers of the empire.
-Yzma says at one point that she "practically raised him", so it's easy to see where he got his mean streak from.
+- Parental Abandonment: No mention is ever made to Kuzco's parents, presumably the previous rulers of the empire.
+However, given that Yzma says she "practically raised [Kuzco]" and hes the ruler of the empire, its safe to assume theyre long dead.